Binary interaction methods for high dimensional global optimization and machine learning: Numerical examples and applications

 \subsection{Implementation}

 The numerical implementation of KBO relies on two different algorithms inspired by Nanbu's and Bird's direct simulation Monte Carlo methods in rarefied gas dynamics \cite{Bird, Nanbu, PRMC}.
 The former considers at each time step the evolution of distinct pairs of particles, while the latter allows for multiple interactions between pairs of particles in a time step.
 The methods are summarized in Algorithms \ref{algo:nanbu} and \ref{algo:bird}, the interested reader can find additional details on similar algorithms used in particle swarming in \cite{AlPa, partos13}.
+Mathematically, let us remark that in the limit of a large number of particles Nambu's method converges to a discrete-time formulation of \eqref{eq:Boltz}, while Bird's method converges to the continuous-time formulation \eqref{eq:Boltz}.

 In the algorithms reported, the parameters $\delta_{\mbox{ stall}}$ and $n_{\mbox{ stall}}$ check if consensus has been reached in the last $n_{\mbox{ stall}}$ iterations within a tolerance $\delta_{\mbox{ stall}}$: in such case, the evolution is stopped without reaching the total number of iterations.
 The initial particles are drawn from a given distribution, typically uniform in the search space unless one has additional informations on the locations of the global minimum.
 Note that in Bird's algorithm interactions take place without any time counter compared to Nanbu's method.
 As a consequence the total number of interactions as well as the parameter $n_{\mbox{ stall}}$ have to be adjusted accordingly to the overall number of particles.